30-30 vs 45-70 Which Lever Action Is Best For You?

 Specifically, the Marlin 1895 lever action (which is the bigger brother to the Marlin 336) is likely the single most popular rifle manufactured in .45-70.
 Those Marlin rifles are available in several configurations with different barrel and magazine lengths and styles as well as various finishes.

-In particular, the Marlin Model 1895G Guide Gun is one of the most iconic .45-70 rifles in current production and is a favorite among hunting guides in places like Alaska who need a fast pointing and hard hitting rifle in case they must deal with an angry grizzly or brown bear at close range.
+In particular, the Marlin Model 1895G Guide Gun (pictured above) is one of the most iconic .45-70 rifles in current production and is a favorite among hunting guides in places like Alaska who need a fast pointing and hard hitting rifle in case they must deal with an angry grizzly or brown bear at close range.

 In addition to the Marlin lever action, the various Henry .45-70 rifles are also very nice and are continually growing in popularity.
 Winchester also continues to manufacture the legendary 1886 in .45-70.